zhenyiizhang/DECENT/README.md

 2. Both are also needed to install bedtools related packages, it's recommended to refer to [this source](https://bedtools.readthedocs.io/en/latest/content/installation.html) for more details.

 3. If you want to conduct CNV analysis further, you should config [Ginkgo](https://github.com/robertaboukhalil/ginkgo) on your own server and then use our reference samples and scripts replacing the original for analysis.
 The new scripts can be found under the directory ```Ginkgo-scripts```, please use it to relpace ```scripts``` in original [Ginkgo](https://github.com/robertaboukhalil/ginkgo) directory.
 Note that the root need to be accordingly changed to your own directory.
-Furtherwore, we provide on some intructions on the cofigurations of Ginkgo:
+We next provide on some intructions on the cofigurations of Ginkgo:
 - /etc/php.ini: not need to do anything.
 - ginkgo/includes/fileupload/server/php/UploadHandler.php:  ```upload_dir='/lustre/home/2301110060/ginkgo-master/uploads/'```, ```upload_url='http://gb.cshl.edu/ginkgo/uploads/'```
 - ginkgo/bootstrap.php: ```DIR_ROOT='/lustre/home/2301110060/ginkgo-master'```, ```URL_ROOT='http://gb.cshl.edu/ginkgo'```